 New Paragraph

-The National Commissioner of the Police, in consultation with the Chief of Police in Suðurnes, has decided to raise the Civil Protection level to "Alert" as the likelihood of a new volcanic eruption in the Sundhnúkar crater row has increased.
+The National Commissioner of the Police, in consultation with the Chief of Police in Suðurnes, has decided to lower the Civil Protection level to "alert"

 Grindavík